Some guns have reputations that, for some reason, far outweigh their actual performance in the field.

-There are many guns designed and marketed for hunting that are truly great firearms and are recognized as such.
-However, there are also a number of highly overrated guns that do not live up to their glorified reputations in reality, yet they somehow still maintain a very devoted following.
+There are many truly great guns specifically designed and marketed for hunting that are absolutely outstanding choices to take afield.
+However, there are also a number of highly overrated guns that don't live up to their glorified reputations in reality.
+Yet, somehow they still maintain a very devoted following.

-In any case, virtually all of these guns are extremely popular among certain segments of the hunting and shooting communities and their inclusion on this list will be considered almost sacrilegious by the respective fan clubs for each gun.
+In any case, virtually all of these rifles (I did not include any handguns or shotguns on the list) are extremely popular among certain segments of the hunting and shooting communities and their inclusion on this list will be considered almost sacrilegious by the respective fan clubs for each gun.

-Keep in mind that this is an article on the most overrated guns for hunting, not the most overrated guns for collectors, or the most overrated guns for shooting enthusiasts.
-Additionally, I'm not saying that any of the choices on this list are bad guns or that they don't work well in certain applications.
+Also, keep in mind that this is an article on the most overrated guns for hunting, not the most overrated guns for collectors, or the most overrated guns for shooting enthusiasts.
+Additionally, I'm not saying that any of the entries on this list are bad guns or that they don't work well in certain applications.

-I am saying that the actual performance by these guns does not measure up to the hype that surrounds them.
-In almost every case, there are many other guns currently available that would be better choices for you to use as a hunting gun than any of the overrated guns on this list.
+I am saying that the actual performance by these guns does not measure up to the hype that surrounds them (or their price tag in some instances).
+In almost every case, there are many other guns currently available that would be better suited for use as a hunting gun than any of the overrated guns on this list.

-Scroll through to learn all about the most overrated guns for hunting, and why they are not the best choices for most hunters.
+Scroll through to learn all about the most overrated guns for hunting, and why they aren't the best choices for most hunters.

 When it was first introduced in 1936, the Winchester Model 70 was an instant hit among American sportsmen.
 It didn't take long for the rifle to develop a well-deserved reputation for reliability and accuracy and it quickly became the standard against which other rifles were judged.

-However, Winchester made a number of modifications to the iconic Model 70 rifle in 1964 to make it cheaper and easier to manufacture.
-Though many changes were made, the primary difference was that rifles produced after 1964 no longer had a Mauser-style "controlled round feed" bolt
+Unfortunately, Winchester made a number of modifications to the iconic Model 70 rifle in 1964 to make it cheaper and easier to manufacture.
+Though many changes were made, the primary difference was that rifles produced after 1964 no longer had a Mauser-style "controlled round feed" bolt.

-This change, combined with a general decline in the overall quality of craftsmanship, made the newer model rifle very unpopular among shooters and it was widely panned by critics as inferior to the Pre-64 Model 70.
-As a result, Pre-64 Model 70s are in high demand among collectors and shooters all over the world and Pre-64 Model 70s fetch fantastic (and some would say unreasonable) prices on the current firearms market.
+This change, combined with a general decline in the overall quality of craftsmanship, made the newer model rifle very unpopular among shooters and it was widely panned by critics as inferior to the Pre-1964 Model 70.
+As a result, Pre-64 Model 70s are in high demand among collectors and shooters all over the world and fetch fantastic (and some would say unreasonable) prices on the current firearms market.

-If you're a gun collector or just someone who loves old rifles, then the Pre-64 Model 70 is perfect for you and there's nothing wrong with owning or hunting with one.
-However, if you just want a good quality hunting rifle, then there is virtually nothing the Pre-64 Model 70 can do that current production Model 70s can do (and maybe even do better) at a fraction of the price.
+If you're a gun collector or just someone who loves old rifles, then the Pre-1964 Model 70 is perfect for you and there's nothing wrong with owning or hunting with one.
+On the other hand, if you just want a high-quality hunting rifle, then there's virtually nothing the Pre-1964 Model 70 can do that current production Model 70s can do (and maybe even do better) at a fraction of the price.